-The language of the Council's legal documents is French, with documents translated into English where facilitates their distribution and comprehension or where this is a legal requirement to do so.
-The language of the Council's working documents is English; documents being translated into French possible and when deemed appropriate to facilitate the work of the Council.
+The language of the Council's legal documents is French, with documents into English where translated this distribution facilitates their and comprehension or where this is a legal requirement to do so.
+The language of the Council's working documents is English; documents being translated into French when possible and when deemed appropriate to facilitate the work of the Council.
 In the event of litigation, the French version takes precedence.